 Setup is incredibly easy.
 Just download the Android or iOS Alexa app, long press the mystery button to find your Wi-Fi and enter the password via the app.
 That's all it needs to be functional, although you should subsequently pair your Amazon, Spotify and Google calendar accounts, and choose your favourite news sources and sports team.

 What you don't have to do is say things to it in a variety of voices, as you do with Siri.
 "It just works" straight away.
-Yes, obviously with people whom talk proper like what I do, but I haven't heard complaints that it can't understand Scotsmen or Apprentice candidates, so clearly we are talking genius-grade voice recognition tech, here.
+Yes, obviously with people whom talk proper like what I do, but I haven't heard complaints that it can't understand Scotsmen or Apprentice candidates, so clearly we are talking high-level voice recognition tech, here.

 Alexa, what can you do well?